How did The Minimalist Lifestyle Movement begin?

 Simple Living really started to catch on in the 1980s through the 2000s in the form of Minimalism.
 It was the growing cousin of the slow food movement.

-The slow food movement began as a protest against fast food and McDonald’s opening up in Rome particularly.
+The slow food movement began as a protest against fast food and McDonald’s, particularly in Rome.
 The Movement’s initial goal was to defend regional traditions, good food, and a slow pace of life.

-Like the Minimalist Lifestyle movement of today, they revisited the modern-day concept of faster is better.
-They believe quality is preferred over quantity and adjusting your life to a more deliberate pace will help you get the most out of it.
+Like the Minimalist Lifestyle movement today, they revisited the modern-day idea that faster is better.
+They believe quality is preferred over quantity, and adjusting your life to a more deliberate pace will help you get the most out of it.

 Minimalism has roots in various disciplines and has evolved over time.
-To understand its beginning, it is crucial to delve into its historical background and explore the influential people who contributed to its development.
+To understand its origins, it is crucial to examine its historical background and the influential figures who shaped its development.

-I guess you can not pick anyone individual as the person who started Minimalism, it’s just common sense.
+I guess you can not pick any individual as the person who started Minimalism, it’s just common sense.
 Again Minimalist living is a middle-class or higher first-world concept.

 Poor people live minimally by circumstance.
-Recently I heard the Rapper Fifty Cent describe his journey going from being poor to filthy rich.
-He made it a point to acknowledge he enjoyed the same levels of fun and enjoyment along the way.
+Recently, I heard the rapper 50 Cent describe his journey from being poor to filthy rich.
+He made a point of acknowledging that he enjoyed the same level of fun along the way.

 I am experiencing anxiety just thinking about what a day in his shoes must feel like.
 Is the money worth it?
 Would you like to live his lifestyle?
 It is a yes for me.
 LOL